Nasal concha: Structure

-Conchae are composed of pseudostratified columnar, ciliated respiratory epithelium with a thick, vascular, and erectile glandular tissue layer.
+Conchae are lined by pseudostratified columnar, ciliated respiratory epithelium with a thick, vascular, and erectile glandular tissue layer.
 The conchae are located laterally in the nasal cavities, curling medially and downward into the nasal airway.
 Each pair is composed of one concha in either side of the nasal cavity, divided by the septum.

 The superior conchae are smaller structures, connected to the middle conchae by nerve-endings, and serve to protect the olfactory bulb.
+The superior conchae attach to the ethmoid bone.
 The openings to the posterior ethmoidal sinuses exist under the superior meatus.
+The sphenoid sinus ostium exists medial to the superior turbinate.

-The middle conchae are smaller.
-In humans, they are usually as long as the little finger.
+The middle conchae are smaller but have the most complex anatomy of the nasal turbinates.
+They originate from the lateral edge of the cribriform plate of the ethmoid bone.
+They insert anteriorly into the frontal process of the maxilla and posteriorly into the perpendicular plate of the palatine bone.
+There are three mutually perpendicular segments of the middle turbinate: from proximal to distal, there is the horizontal segment (axial plane), the basal lamella (coronal plane), and the vertical segment (sagittal plane).
 They project downwards over the openings of the maxillary and anterior and middle ethmoid sinuses, and act as buffers to protect the sinuses from coming in direct contact with pressurized nasal airflow.
 Most inhaled airflow travels between the inferior concha and the middle meatus.
+In humans, they are usually as long as the little finger.

-The inferior conchae are the largest, and can be as long as the index finger in humans, and are responsible for the majority of airflow direction, humidification, heating, and filtering of air inhaled through the nose.
+The inferior conchae are the largest turbinates, can be as long as the index finger in humans, and are responsible for the majority of airflow direction, humidification, heating, and filtering of air inhaled through the nose.

 The inferior conchae are graded 1–4 based on the inferior concha classification system (known as the inferior turbinate classification system) in which the total amount of the airway space that the inferior concha takes up is estimated.
 Grade 1 is 0–25% of the airway, grade 2 is 26–50% of the airway, grade 3 is 51–75% of the airway and grade 4 is 76–100% of the airway.

 There is sometimes a pair of supreme conchae superior to the superior conchae.
 When present, these usually take the form of a small crest.